campbellmarianna/Browser-API-Project/README.md

 uses the SVG pattern element.

 SVG allows you build up complex, layered patterns.

+Furthermore there is software that generates SVG patterns that you can download for free such as Hero Pattern and SVG Patterns Gallery.

 ## Browser Support
 The SVG pattern element has basic support from most browsers.